-Tyee Solutions Society (TSS) produces catalytic, solutions-oriented journalism on social, economic, and environmental issues of broad concern to Canadians.
+Tyee Solutions Society (TSS) is a non-profit organization producing catalytic, solutions-oriented journalism on social, economic and environmental issues of broad concern to Canadians.

-Catalytic journalism is solutions-oriented reporting that uses traditional investigative techniques to empower citizens with the information needed to seize opportunities for positive change.
-TSS reporting examines and explains the facts, and identifies achievable solutions to issues impacting the lives of Canadians.
+TSS defines “catalytic journalism” as solutions-oriented reporting that uses traditional investigative techniques to empower citizens with the information needed to seize opportunities for positive change.
+TSS reporting examines and explains the facts and identifies achievable solutions to issues impacting the lives of Canadians.

 If you are interested in republishing our stories or would like to discuss a media partnership, please contact Coordinating Editor Chris Wood at cwood(at)tyeesolutions.org.

-If you are interested in public engagement or event partnership opportunities, please contact Carra Simpson, Grants Administrator and Project Manager, at firstname.lastname@example.org.
+If you are interested in public engagement or event partnership opportunities, please contact Michelle Hoar, co-founder and Senior Advisor, at mhoar(at)tyeesolutions.org.